-In his previous position as Regional President of Ameris Bank, and as former CEO of Prosperity Bank, Eddie Creamer made countless contributions to the community over the last 19 years by spearheading consumer and business real estate financing, small business administration, municipal, agricultural, construction, personal, educational and home equity line of credit lending, as well as investments, financial planning and traditional banking services in St. Johns County.
-In this role, he led his team to elevate customer service and quality, drive technological advancements, increase profitability, and expand product offerings.
+In his prior role as Regional President of Ameris Bank and formerly as CEO of Prosperity Bank, Eddie Creamer made countless contributions to the community over the last 19 years by spearheading consumer and business real estate financing, small business administration, municipal, agricultural, construction, personal, educational and home equity line of credit lending, as well as investments, financial planning and traditional banking services in St. Johns County.
+In this role, he led his team to elevate customer service and quality, drive technological advancements, increase profitability and expand product offerings.

 His fiscal stewardship and leadership are exemplary.
 He successfully led the Prosperity Bank team through periods of both high-growth and economic downturn.
 Ultimately, Eddie led Prosperity Bank to weather the difficult times and continue their award-winning service recognized by St. Augustine Record readers as “Best Bank” for 14 consecutive years.
-Prosperity Bank was also recognized as one of North Florida’s “Fastest Growing Companies” by the Jacksonville Business Journal in 2007, and also recognized by Allen Ewing and Company as one of the “Top Ten Most Profitable Banks” in Florida in 2005 and 2006.
+Prosperity was also recognized as one of North Florida’s “Fastest Growing Companies” by the Jacksonville Business Journal in 2007, as well as being recognized by Allen Ewing and Company as one of the “Top Ten Most Profitable Banks” in Florida in 2005 and 2006.

-With a background leading as many as 350 employees in three southern states with assets of more than $1Billion, Eddie has proven capable of leading administrative and various other functions such as, finance, information technology, human resources, regulatory compliance, risk management, audit, and quality assurance.
+With a background leading as many as 500 employees in three southern states with assets of more than $1B, Eddie Creamer has proven capable of leading administrative and various other functions such as, Finance, Information Technology, Human Resources, Regulatory Compliance, Risk Management, Audit, and Quality Assurance.

-Eddie earned his Bachelor’s degree in Accounting from The University of West Florida and completed the Graduate School of Banking program at Louisiana State University.
-He received the St. Johns County Sheriffs’ Department “Community Partner Award”; The St. Johns County School Board “Character Counts Community Service Award”; was recognized by the Fort Mose Historical Society and Fort Mose State Park for outstanding contribution to the goals and objectives of the park, and was voted St. Augustine’s “Best Banker” in 2014 and 2015.
+Eddie earned his Bachelor’s Degree in Accounting from The University of West Florida; he also completed the Graduate School of Banking Program at Louisiana State University.
+He received the St. Johns County Sheriffs’ Department “Community Partner Award”; The St. Johns County School Board “Character Counts Community Service Award”; was recognized by the Fort Mose Historical Society and Fort Mose’s State Park for outstanding contribution to the goals and objectives of the park and was voted St. Augustine’s “Best Banker” in 2014 and 2015.

-Originally from Port St. Joe, Florida, Eddie and his wife, Julie, have made St. Johns County their home for the last 26 years.
+Originally from Port St. Joe, Florida, Eddie and his wife, Julie, have made St. Johns County their home for the last 27 years.
 They have two adult sons, John and Daniel.
-In his spare time, Eddie loves running and has completed eight marathons and six half-marathons and is an American Cancer Society Determination Athlete.
+Eddie treasures time spent with his family when he isn’t working or out running.
+Eddie has completed eight marathons and six half-marathons, including New York City and London; he is an American Cancer Society Determination Athlete.